Most of us use a moisturizer, but how do you know which one to choose?

 - If you are looking for the perfect Alchimie Forever facial moisturizer to incorporate in your routine, here are your three choices:

-- For sensitive, sensitized, irritated skin types: Kantic Calming cream, morning (under the Protective day cream) and evening.
+- For sensitive, sensitized, irritated skin types: Kantic Calming Cream, morning (under the Protective Day Cream SPF23) and evening.

-- For dry, dehydrated, more mature skin types: Kantic+ Nourishing cream with red clover extract to stimulate collagen product, morning (under the Protective day cream) and evening.
+- For dry, dehydrated, more mature skin types: Kantic+ Nourishing Cream with red clover extract to stimulate collagen product, morning (under the Protective Day Cream SPF23) and evening.